jackrobertscott/authpack-client-190806/packages/wga-api/readme.md

   })
 ```

-You can also listen to all incoming events from this dispatcher by using the `.listen(data)` method.
+Listen to all incoming dispatcher events with the `.listen(data)` method.

 ```ts
 const unlisten = retrieveUser.listen(data => {